kylegwilliam/byu-cs324/hw-concurrency/README.md

  2. From the `ps` output, how many (unique) processes are running and why?
     Use the PID and LWP to identify different threads or processes.

- 3. From the `ps` output, how many (unique) threads are running and why?
+ 3. From the `ps` output, how many (unique) threads are running with each proces and why?
 Use the PID and LWP to identify different threads or processes.

- 4. Enter `Ctrl`+`c` on the pane in which `nc` was first executed to interrupt it.  *What happens to the `nc` processes in the other windows?*
+ 4. Enter `Ctrl`+`c` on the pane in which `nc` was first executed to interrupt it.  *What happens to the `nc` processes in the other windows and why?*

 Stop the server by using `ctrl`+`c` in the appropriate pane.